On two conjectures of Maurer concerning basis graphs of matroids: Introduction

 According to \cite{Bjo} (and implicitly introduced on pp.\ 237--239 in \cite{Mau}), the \emph{basis complex} $X=X({\mathcal B})$ of a matroid $\mathcal B$ is the $2$--dimensional cell complex whose $1$--skeleton is the basis graph $G$, and whose $2$--cells are the triangles and the squares of the basis graph.
 We call this complex also the \emph{triangle-square complex} of $G$, and denote it by $X(G)$.

 From the characterization of basis graphs, Maurer deduced in \cite[Theorem 5.1]{Mau} that all basis complexes of matroids are simply connected.
 Consequently, he proposed (a natural from the topological viewpoint) Conjecture 3 of \cite{Mau}, stating that in the characterization of basis graphs the global (metric) positioning condition on $G$ can be replaced by the topological condition of simply connectedness of the triangle-square complex $X(G)$ of $G$.
 Donald, Holzmann, and Tobey \cite{DHT} (as well as Maurer in the personal communication to the authors of \cite{DHT}) presented counterexamples to this conjecture (as well as to Conjecture 2 of \cite{Mau} about the eventual redundancy of the positioning condition), i.e., simply connected triangle-square complexes, satisfying the interval and the link conditions, but not being basis complexes --- cf.\ Section~\ref{s:rem} below.
-Nevertheless, the main result of our paper shows that a general form of Maurer's Conjecture 3 --- saying that triangle-square complexes of basis graphs of matroids may be characterized as simply connected complexes satisfying some local conditions --- is true.
+Nevertheless, the main result of our paper is in the vein of Maurer's Conjecture 3 --- saying that triangle-square complexes of basis graphs of matroids may be characterized as simply connected complexes satisfying some local conditions.

 \begin{theorem} For a graph $G$ the following conditions are equivalent: \begin{enumerate}[(i)] \item $G$ is the basis graph of a matroid; \item the triangle-square complex $X(G)$ is simply connected and every ball of radius $3$ in $G$ is isomorphic to a ball of radius $3$ in the basis graph of a matroid; \item the triangle-square complex $X(G)$ is simply connected, $G$ satisfies the interval and the local positioning conditions, and $G$ contains at least one vertex with finitely many neighbors. \end{enumerate} \end{theorem}